brettz9/webappfind/README-old.md

 WebAppFind and likes of postMessage (but not MessageChannel or WebSockets which hard-code the shared app?)
 1. See [atyourcommand](https://github.com/brettz9/atyourcommand),
-a Firefox add-on to allow
+a browser add-on to allow
 creation of context menu items, including invoking a process with arguments with the selected text, right-clicked URL, or current URL as arguments (with the URL potentially being first retrieved as text and